 - a.
 The exam is a yes/no, true/false and multiple-choice question test.
-It is based on the information received through the training course and from the Oregon Notary Public Guide. - b.
+It is based on the information received through the training course and from the Oregon Notary Public Guide - b.
 Please be sure to read the material in the guide carefully before you proceed with the exam.
 You may want to have a copy of the guide available while taking the exam.
+Please open the notary guide in a different browser when taking the exam to avoid browser issues.

-5. Application and Oath of Office.
+5. Oath of Office.

 - a.
 Once the background check and revocation search is complete, you will receive an email which will contain a PDF attachment of the Notary Public Application and Oath of Office.
 Print out the PDF.
 (If you do not pass the background check or revocation search, you will receive a different email notification.) - b.
-Do not fill in or change the application section of the form. - c.
+Do not fill or change the application section of the form.

+c.
 The Oath of Office must be signed in front of a notary and submitted to our office with the \$40.00 processing fee.
-The Application and Oath needs to be returned within 30 days of being issued or you will need to re-apply and submit the application fee again.
+The Application and Oath need to be returned within 30 days of being issued or you will need to re-apply and submit the application fee again.

-6. What comes next.
+6. Receive your certificates.

 - a.
-After the Oath has been processed you will receive an email from us which includes PDF copies of your Commission Certificate and the Certificate of Authorization. - b.
+After the Oath has been processed, you will receive an email from us which includes PDF copies of your Commission Certificate and the Certificate of Authorization. - b.
 If you choose, you can print out your Commission Certificate and frame it. - c.
 Print the Certificate of Authorization and take it to a vendor who makes rubber stamps.
 If you use an online vendor, it is permissible to email the PDF certificate.
 This certificate will contain the details of your commission, including your commission name, number and expiration date.
-The same certificate is used for electronic notarization technology. - d.
+The same certificate is used for electronic notarization technology.

 Once you have your stamp and have purchased your notary journal you are ready to notarize.
 Congratulations!
-(Please remember; if you have a current commission when you apply, you should wait until the effective date of your new commission to begin using the new stamp.)